dkharrat/NexusDialog/README.md

 NexusDialog
 ===========
-**Quick and Simple Forms for Android**
+**Quick and Simple Form Builder for Android**

-NexusDialog is a framework that allows you to easily and quickly create forms in Android with little code.
-It's great for apps having many form-based screens, since it reduces the boilerplate code to setup the view layout and tying things together in the Activity.
+NexusDialog is a library that allows you to easily and quickly build forms in Android with little code.
+It's great for apps with many form-based screens, since it reduces the boilerplate code to setup the view layout and tie things together in the Activity.
 Currently, it supports Android API 10+.

 This library follows [semantic versioning](http://semver.org/).
 Note that since this library is still active in